-- Although it's consumption she has, little Eva in Uncle Tom's Cabin definitely qualifies, making it Older Than Radio.
+- Older Than Radio: Although it's consumption she has, little Eva in Uncle Tom's Cabin definitely qualifies.
 When she dies a peaceful and saintly death, all the slaves present convert.

 - The half-Clan boy Rydag in Jean Auel's The Mammoth Hunters exemplifies this trope.
 Oh, and Kids Are Cruel, too.

 - Orlando Gardiner in Tad Williams' Otherland is dying of progeria, yet maintains an active online life in The Metaverse until his disease takes a turn for the worse, which conveniently coincides with him becoming trapped in the Grail Network.
 Subject to a lot of Wangst, naturally, although it's also subverted when after his body dies, the Other makes a virtual copy of him.

 - The book My Sister's Keeper deals with a Littlest (well, Teenaged) Cancer Patient, Kate, and her relationship with her little sister, Anna, who was born specifically to be her blood donor.
 Eventually, Kate needs a kidney and Anna wants control over her own body.
 In the end everyone gets what they want: Anna gets medical independence... and is promptly hit by a car, thus giving Kate her kidney anyway.
 It should be noted that Kate actually encouraged her sister to get independence in the first place, not wanting the other girl to be just her donor.
 However, the Film of the Book has an entirely different ending - Anna gets her medical independence after Kate passes away.

 - Helen Burns from Jane Eyre seems to embody this trope along with Too Good for This Sinful Earth.